Reconciliation Action Plan

 Most importantly, we consider our RAP as a vehicle to commit to specific business actions which will enable us to engage with Aboriginal and Torres Strait Islander stakeholders, and ultimately to ensure culturally safe and responsive palliative care resources and services are available for all Australians.

-The Reflect RAP is championed by PCA CEO, Camilla Rowland.
+The Innovate RAP is championed by PCA CEO, Camilla Rowland.

 Refer to PCA Aboriginal and Torres Strait Islander Peoples Palliative Care Resources